-As a common policy approach for issue C, subject to the decision by IMO and the successful outcome of necessary studies (i.e. compatibility with incumbent services is ensured) Member States should support possible regulatory actions needed to introduce an additional satellite system into the provision of GMDSS while not impacting the regulatory status of other services and assignments.
+The RSPG recommends that, as a common policy approach for issue C, Member States should not support regulatory actions to introduce an additional satellite system into the provision of GMDSS, unless additional studies demonstrate spectrum needs as well as the absence of any impact on the regulatory status of other services and assignments.

-35 see TFEU Art.
+&lt;sup>38 see TFEU Art.
 91 (1c)

-36 see TFEU Art.
+&lt;sup>39 see TFEU Art.
 179-190.

-37 https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32018D0661&from=EN
+&lt;sup>40 https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32018D0661&from=EN